Giannis Kanakis: International career

 Kanakis played for Greece once, in the away friendly 1–0 defeat against France B in Marseille on 14 October 1951.

 He was also anointed an international with the Military team, scoring 10 goals, winning the World Military Cup in 1952 and scoring the winner against Belgium.

 Personal life

 Kanakis he worked at the PPC alongside his football career.
-After his retirement as a footballer he remained close to his beloved AEK and even served for a number of years as director of their football department.
-He died on 24 March 2016 at the age of 88.
+After his retirement as a footballer he remained close to AEK and he even served them as curator from 1977 to 1979.
+He died on 24 March 2016, aged 88.